 - Label a glass slide with the sample number and then place a plastic template on top of it.

-- Place a small amount of the faecal sample on a newspaper and press a piece of nylon screen on top.
-Using a spatula, scrape the sieved faecal material through the screen so that only the debris remains.
+- Place a small amount of the fecal sample on a newspaper and press a piece of nylon screen on top.
+Using a spatula, scrape the sieved fecal material through the screen so that only the debris remains.

-- Scrape up some of the sieved faeces to fill the hole in the template, avoiding air bubbles and levelling the faeces off to remove any excess.
+- Scrape up some of the sieved feces to fill the hole in the template, avoiding air bubbles and leveling the feces off to remove any excess.

 - Carefully lift off the template and place it in a bucket of water mixed with concentrated detergent so that it can be reused.

-- Place one piece of the cellophane, which has been soaked overnight in methylene blue glycerol solution, over the faecal sample.
+- Place one piece of the cellophane, which has been soaked overnight in methylene blue glycerol solution, over the fecal sample.